bigPeepo/202301-w8ch3-dani-setien/dataLayer.md

 - Add deliveryAddress
 - Add item to shopping Cart
 - Remove item from shopping Cart
-- Add an order to User's pastOrders
+- Add an order to User's orders

 ## Sculptures